(As of 28.03.2021)

 in particular the processing of customer inquiries by e-mail and the fulfillment of pre-contractual obligations

 – We retain personal data that we process on the basis of a statutory record or retention obligation for the duration required by the respective statutory provision.

-This applies in particular, but not exclusively, to accounting evidence and the related personal data that we must save pursuant to Section 132 of the Austrian Federal Tax Code for a period of seven full calendar years.
+This applies in particular, but not exclusively, to accounting evidence and the related personal data that we must save to fulfill legal obligations for a period of six full calendar years.

 – We process personal data based on an active business relationship for the duration of the respective business relationship.